craftcms/cms/docs/date-time-fields.md

 # Date/Time Fields

-{intro} Date fields give you a date picker, and optionally a time picker as well.
+Date fields give you a date picker, and optionally a time picker as well.

 ## Settings